MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/automate-using-mouse-keyboard-ocr.md

 # Automate with mouse, keyboard, and OCR actions

 In some cases, certain web pages and applications don't allow external software to interact with them.
-As a result, you can't automate them using the web and UI automation actions or the recorders.
+As a result, you can't automate them using the browser and UI automation actions or the recorders.

 Although you can use [image-based recording](../recording-flow.md#image-based-recording) to automate some of these applications, it may not be the best option in some scenarios.
 For example, some applications change their interface dynamically, while the texts remain the same.